estanqueiroa/awscode/cloudformation/lambda-birthday/README.md

 # Next Steps

 1) Include math to calculate people ages.
+DONE in new version
 2) Automate records management.